Sonogashira coupling: History

 The alkynylation reaction of aryl halides using aromatic acetylenes was reported in 1975 in three independent contributions by Cassar, Dieck and Heck as well as Sonogashira, Tohda and Hagihara.
 All of the reactions employ palladium catalysts to afford the same reaction products.
 However, the protocols of Cassar and Heck are performed solely by the use of palladium and require harsh reaction conditions (i.e. high reaction temperatures).
 The use of copper-cocatalyst in addition to palladium complexes in Sonogashira's procedure enabled the reactions to be carried under mild reaction conditions in excellent yields.
-A rapid development of the Pd/Cu systems followed and enabled myriad synthetic applications, while Cassar-Heck conditions were left, maybe unjustly, all but forgotten.
-The reaction's remarkable utility can be evidenced by the amount of research still being done on understanding and optimizing its synthetic capabilities as well as employing the procedures to prepare various compounds of synthetic, medicinal or material/industrial importance.
-Among the cross-coupling reactions it follows in the number of publications right after Suzuki and Heck reaction and a search for the term "Sonogashira" in SciFinder provides over 1500 references for journal publications between 2007 and 2010.
+A rapid development of the Pd/Cu systems followed and enabled a myriad of synthetic applications, while Cassar-Heck conditions were left, perhaps unjustly, less well-remembered.
+The reaction's broad utility can be evidenced by the amount of research still being conducted toward understanding and optimizing its synthetic scope as well as employing the procedures to prepare various compounds of synthetic, medicinal, material, and industrial importance.
+Among the cross-coupling reactions, it places third in the number of publications - after Suzuki and Heck reactions.
+A search for the term "Sonogashira" in SciFinder provides over 1500 references for journal publications between 2007 and 2010.

-The Sonogashira reaction has become so well known that often all reactions that use modern organometallic catalyst to couple alkyne motifs are termed some variant of "Sonogashira reaction", despite the fact that these reactions are not carried out under true Sonogashira reaction conditions.
+The Sonogashira reaction has become so well known that often many transformations that use a modern organometallic catalyst to couple alkyne motifs are termed a variant of a "Sonogashira reaction", despite the fact that these reactions are not carried out under true Sonogashira reaction conditions.